Annual Security Report Awareness and Fire Report PDF

 Annual Security Report

-The annual security and fire report, prepared by UNK Police and Parking Services, introduces you to the University of Nebraska at Kearney (UNK), its services, security measures, fire measures, policies and regulations that promote campus safety.
-Current crime statistics related to the university are also provided.
+The annual campus security, crime awareness and fire safety report prepared by UNK Police and Parking Services, introduces you to the University of Nebraska at Kearney (UNK), its services, security measures and fire measures, policies and regulations that promote campus safety.
+Crime statistics for the previous three years related to the university are also provided.
+The Annual Campus Security, Crime Awareness and Fire Safety Report can be found at http://www.unk.edu/annual_security_report.

 In accordance with the Student Right to Know and Campus Security Act of 1990, 20 U.S.C.
-Section 1092 the University of Nebraska each year e-mails currently enrolled students and employees notifying them of the Annual Campus Security, Crime Awareness and Fire Report.
-A web site is included with this e-mail directing individuals where to access the report.
+Section 1092 the University of Nebraska at Kearney each year mails a post card and e-mails currently enrolled students and employees notifying them of the Annual Campus Security, Crime Awareness and Fire Safety Report.
+A web site is included with this post card and e-mail directing individuals where to access the report.
 Copies of the report may also be obtained at the Police and Parking Services office in the General Services Building at 2507 19th Avenue or by calling (308) 865-8517.
-A link to this report is located on the employment webpage and the student admissions web page.
+A link to this report is located on the employment web page and the student admissions web page.
 Upon request applicants for enrollment or employment will be given a copy of this report.
 UNK also provides this information to the United States Department of Education.
 Crime statistics which reflect offenses reported to campus authorities during the three preceding school years are included in this report.

-The University of Nebraska is a state-supported institution of higher education comprised of four main administrative units, the University of Nebraska at Kearney (UNK), the University of Nebraska at Lincoln (UNL), the University of Nebraska Medical Center (UNMC), the University of Nebraska at Omaha (UNO) and such other institutions and units as may be designated by the Legislature.
-UNK is a community of approximately 7,100 students, employing approximately 1,200 faculty and staff members as of the fall of 2011.
+The University of Nebraska is a state-supported institution of higher education comprised of four main administrative units; the University of Nebraska at Kearney (UNK), the University of Nebraska at Lincoln (UNL), the University of Nebraska Medical Center (UNMC), the University of Nebraska at Omaha (UNO) and such other institutions and units as may be designated by the Legislature.
+UNK is a community of approximately 7,200 students, employing approximately 1,000 faculty and staff members as of the fall of 2012.
 UNK is located in the community of Kearney, Nebraska which has a population of approximately 30,700.

 Although the area, with its small-town feel and neighborly attitude, is perceived to have a relatively low crime rate, crime prevention remains a high priority for the University.
 UNK does its part to ensure a safe, protected and orderly environment for its community by having its professionally trained police force partner with the University and surrounding community.